gae123/sd2/README.md

 as it is after substitutions and will exit.
 1. Try to ssh to the DHs.
 You should be able to ssh to any of them from a terminal in your EH.
+1. You can see the containers running on a DH by runnign `sudo ssh DH sudo docker ps`
+1. You can delete all the containers runnin on a DH by running `sudo ssh DH 'sudo docker rm -f $(docker ps -qa)'`

 ## FAQ
 1. When I run docker directly on the MacOS why can't I just mount the MacOS